Table of contents

 One of the first things that I ordered for my new desk setup was a place to stash my headphones.
 Having a gadget like this has helped me to free up space on my standing desk at home.

 I like the noise cancellation headphones from Sony.
 I have the Sony WH-1000XM2, which are pretty old at this point.
 They still work, and I haven’t needed to upgrade them yet.
+Check out the latest iteration of these headphones!

 For a headphones stand on your home office desk, you have a few options.
 This headphone holder is nice.
 It’s lightweight and affordable.
 It does its job to keep your headphones off of your desk.